refinedev/refine/documentation/docs/api-reference/core/hooks/useBreadcrumb.md

 It is a hook that returns `breadcrumbs` to create breadcrumbs for the current page.
 The `breadcrumbs` is an array of objects with the following properties:

 -   `label`: the label of the resource.
--   `href`: the route of the resource.
+-   `href`: the route of the resource's list action.
 -   `icon`: the icon of the resource.

 ## Basic Usage